 What would you like to see change in the UX industry?

 We still need to work hard on diversity.
 We do have a gender balance that’s probably better than some other parts of the technology space, but we’ve still got a long way to go in terms of whether we truly respect and value all sorts of other types of difference.
-Every time I hear any of us say, “that person / boss / stakeholder really doesn’t ‘get it’ about UX”, I think, “yes, we still have a diversity problem.”
+Every time I hear any of us say, “that person/boss/stakeholder really doesn’t ‘get it’ about UX”, I think, “yes, we still have a diversity problem.”
 Diversity doesn’t mean that we agree with each other and it doesn’t mean that we accept views that are different from our own – but it does mean that we need to respect and understand other points of view and other perspectives.
 We should continue to work hard on the ‘UX of UX’

 And every time I hear “it’s really hard to find senior user researchers”, I think “we’re not doing enough to encourage people to move into user research, we’re not doing enough to widen the pool of people we consider and to train people who are new”.

-You’ve been running a UX business for a long time now, do you have any tips you can share to anyone else running their own business?
+You’ve been running a UX business for a long time now, do you have any tips you can share with anyone else running their own business?
 Or, if you could go back to when you started Effortmark, what advice would you give yourself?

 Steve Krug has a great answer to these questions.
 When people ask him how he got into usability, he says, “it’s too long ago to be useful today.”
 Back in 1994, so many things were different.
 On the whole, I think it’s turned out OK and I did the best that I could at the time.

 One thing that I started in 2016 and wish I’d done much earlier was to give myself a clear set of working hours each week, and have a policy for annual leave, sick leave and compassionate leave – then to track my hours of work and award myself time off in lieu.
-Obviously as my own employer, I can vary the rules if I want to and I don’t have too many silly arguments with myself about them, but it’s helped me to realise that I need time off and it makes me more productive overall.
+Obviously, as my own employer, I can vary the rules if I want to and I don’t have too many silly arguments with myself about them, but it’s helped me to realise that I need time off and it makes me more productive overall.
 As a person running your own business, it’s entirely up to you if you want to set a working week of five hours, 75 hours, or anything in between, but it’s helped me to be more careful and explicit about it.
 It’s helped me to know when I can say ‘yes’ or must say ‘no’ when someone asks me to do something.

 “Whether I’m doing user research myself, or hearing about user research that other people are doing, it’s always inspiring.”